Pennsylvania Lawmaker Proposes Legislation To Permanently End Daylight Saving Time

 Follow CBSPHILLY Facebook | Twitter

 HARRISBURG, Pa.
 (CBS) — A Pennsylvania lawmaker says he is planning to introduce legislation to end Daylight Saving Time in Pennsylvania.
-Representative Russ Diamond, a Republican from the 102nd District, says DST has “outlived its usefulness.”
+Representative Russ Diamond, from Lebanon County, says DST has “outlived its usefulness.”

 “There is no national crisis that changing clocks helps to alleviate,” Diamond writes.